A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-2. Biofeedback Training: Connect the participants to the biofeedback machine and train them to use the machine to control their physiological responses (e.g., heart rate, skin temperature).
+2. Biofeedback Training: Connect the participants to the biofeedback machine and provide training sessions.
+Guide them to learn to control their physiological responses (e.g., heart rate variability, muscle tension, skin temperature) relevant to the chosen sport.
+This may involve several sessions.
+Document the training regimen.

-3. Practice: Have the participants practice the sports skill while using the biofeedback machine to monitor their physiological responses.
+3. Practice with Biofeedback: Have the participants practice the sports skill while using the biofeedback machine to monitor and attempt to control their physiological responses.
+This allows them to integrate biofeedback into their performance.

-4. Posttest: Measure the participants' performance on the same sports skill as in the pretest.
+4. Posttest: After a defined period of biofeedback training and practice, measure the participants' performance on the same sports skill as in the pretest, using the identical metrics.
+Record the data.

 Results: